Filling the Complexity Gaps for Colouring Planar and Bounded Degree Graphs: Conclusions

 \section{Conclusions}

-As well as filling the complexity gaps of a number of colouring problems for graphs with bounded maximum degree, we have given several dichotomies for the $k$-{\sc Regular List Colouring} problem restricted to subclasses of planar graphs.
+As well as presenting some dichotomies for a number of colouring problems for graphs with bounded maximum degree, we have given several dichotomies for the $k$-{\sc Regular List Colouring} problem restricted to subclasses of planar graphs.
 In particular we showed \NP-hardness of the cases $k=3$ and $k=4$ restricted to planar~${\cal H}$-subgraph-free graphs for several sets~${\cal H}$ of $2$-connected planar graphs.
 Our method implies that for such sets~${\cal H}$ it suffices to find a counterexample to $3$-choosability or to $4$-choosability, respectively.
-It is a natural question whether we can determine the complexity of $3$-{\sc Regular List Colouring} and $4$-{\sc Regular List Colouring} for any class of planar ${\cal H}$-subgraph-free graphs.
+It is a natural to ask whether we can determine the complexity of $3$-{\sc Regular List Colouring} and $4$-{\sc Regular List Colouring} for any class of planar ${\cal H}$-subgraph-free graphs.
 However, we point out that even when restricting~${\cal H}$ to be a finite set of $2$-connected planar graphs, this would be very hard (and beyond the scope of this paper) as it would require solving several long-standing conjectures in the literature.
 For example, when~${\cal H} = \{C_4,C_5,C_6\}$, Montassier~\cite{Mo06} conjectured that every planar ${\cal H}$-subgraph-free graph is $3$-choosable.

 A drawback of our method is that we need the set of graphs~${\cal H}$ to be $2$-connected.
 If we forbid a set~${\cal H}$ of graphs that are not $2$-connected, the distinction between polynomial-time solvable and \NP-complete cases is not clear, and both cases may occur even if we forbid only one graph.
 We illustrate this below with an example.